samuelexferri/gpg-guide/gpg-guide.md

 -   `gpg.conf`: standard configuration file read by `gpg` on startup.
 It may contain any long options that are available for `gpg`.
 A skeleton configuration file is generated on the very first run of `gpg`.
--   `gpg-agent.conf`: standard configuration file read by `gpg-agent` on startup.
-    The `gpg-agent` is a daemon to request and cache passphrases used by `gpg`.
 -   `dirmngr.conf`: standard configuration file read by `dirmngr` on startup.
     `dirmngr` takes care of accessing the OpenPGP keyservers and is also used for managing and downloading certificate revocation lists.
 A skeleton